Bruno Campos

-Bruno Campos (/pt-BR/) (born 3 December 1973) is a Brazilian lawyer and former actor.
+Bruno Campos (/pt/) (born 3 December 1973) is a Brazilian lawyer and former actor.

 He made his film debut in the Academy Award-nominated Brazilian drama O Quatrilho (1995), and is known for his roles in American television, including Diego Vasquez on the sitcom Jesse (1998–2000), Joe Rivera on the drama Leap Years (2001–2002), Dr. Eddie Dorset on ER (2003), and Dr. Quentin Costa / The Carver on Nip/Tuck (2004–2005).
 He also voiced Prince Naveen in the animated feature The Princess and the Frog (2009).

 In 2010, Campos enrolled in law school, earning a J.D. degree in 2013.
-He currently works at the law firm Covington & Burling.
+He currently works at the law firm Harris Beach Murtha.

 Early life

 Campos was born on 3 December 1973 in Rio de Janeiro, Brazil.
 His father, Paulo Campos, was an international manager of Banco do Brasil (lit.
 'Bank of Brazil') and real estate lawyer, and his mother, Thania Campos, was an actress.
 He is the third of four children.
 At the age of five, Campos left Brazil with his family.
 He spent parts of his childhood in Canada, Bahrain, and the United States due to his father's career.
 His family returned to Brazil when Campos was fourteen, but he decided to stay in the United States to finish his studies, since he could barely speak Portuguese and did not know much about Brazilian culture at the time.
 His parents later divorced.

 At the age of nine, he started acting at a private arts school in Toronto.
 At the age of thirteen, he played Prince Charming in a school production of Cinderella.

 At the age of seventeen, he attended Michigan's Interlochen Arts Academy.
 He then studied drama at Northwestern University (north of Chicago in Evanston, Illinois), graduating with a bachelor's degree in 1995.